Skip to main content

 About the condition

-Dupuytren’s contracture is a condition caused by fibrous cords which form in the palm of the hand and fingers.
-These draw the finger or fingers and sometimes the thumb into the palm and prevent them from straightening fully.
-Affected fingers will not straighten again without treatment and may gradually bend further and further into the palm.
-It is not usually a painful condition, but it does reduce hand function.
+Dupuytren’s contracture is a condition caused by fibrous cords that form in the palm of the hand and fingers.
+These cords pull the fingers and sometimes the thumb into the palm.
+This stops them from straightening fully.
+Affected fingers will not straighten again without treatment and may gradually bend further into the palm.
+It is not usually a painful condition, but it may affect how your hand works.

-Treatment is recommended if the symptoms become troublesome.
-This is usually when the deformity prevents you from being able to put your hand flat on a table.
-However, if contractures are left to get too severe then treatment is less likely to be successful.
-If your fingers do start to contract, you should ask your GP to refer you to a hand surgeon who will be able to explain the benefits and risks of the possible treatments and what is likely to happen if you do nothing.
+Surgery is recommended if the symptoms begin to significantly affect the use of fingers or the hand overall.
+This is usually when the condition prevents you from being able to put your hand flat on a table.
+If it is interfering with your day-to-day life, you should ask your GP to refer you to a hand surgeon.
+A hand surgeon will be able to explain the benefits and risks of the possible treatments and what is likely to happen if you do nothing.
 This will allow the two of you to come to a shared decision as to which treatment, if any, is best for you.

 What are the BENEFITS of the intervention?

-The aim of treatment is to straighten the affected fingers and restore hand function and to prevent the contracted fingers from becoming so bent that they cannot be straightened with any treatment.
+Surgery aims to straighten the affected fingers, restore hand function and/or prevent fingers from becoming so bent that they can no longer be straightened with any treatment.
+Surgery involves either cutting or removing the tight parts of the fibrous cords to straighten the fingers.

 What are the RISKS?

-Open surgery to release the fibrous cords is done under anaesthetic.
-Incisions are made in the hand to remove the diseased tissue and straighten the fingers.
-This carries some risks including infection, numbness and finger stiffness.
-In about 1:3 cases, the condition recurs within five years.
+Surgery to release the fibrous cords is done under general anaesthetic.
+Incisions are made in the hand to remove the fibrous tissue and straighten the fingers.
+Surgery on the affected area can also include removal of the skin around the affected area and may involve a skin graft.
+In addition, surgery also carries some risks including infection, numbness and finger stiffness.

 What are the ALTERNATIVES?